gardener/documentation/website/documentation/guides/install_gardener/setup-seed/_index.md

 aliases: ["/readmore/seed", "/050-tutorials/content/howto/setup-seed"]
 ---

+# Deprecated
+Please note that in the meanwhile there is an easier way to register a Shoot cluster as a Seed.
+These clusters are called `Shooted Seeds` in the Gardener terminology.
+Please [see this document](https://github.com/gardener/gardener/blob/master/docs/usage/shooted_seed.md) for more information.

+To register Seed cluster in "fenced" environments (e.g. behind a firewall), please refer to [this document](https://gardener.cloud/documentation/guides/install_gardener/deploy-gardenlet/).

-# The Seed Cluster
+# Seed Cluster created by the landscape setup

 The [landscape-setup-template](https://github.com/gardener/landscape-setup-template) is meant to provide an as-simple-as-possible Gardener installation.
 Therefore it just registers the cluster where the Gardener is deployed on as a seed cluster.
-While this is easy, it might be insecure.
+While this is easy, depending on the underlying cluster, it might be insecure.
 Clusters created with Kubify don't have network policies, for example.
 See [Hardening the Gardener Community Setup](/readmore/hardening) for more information.

 To have network policies on the seed cluster and avoid having the seed on the same cluster as the Gardener, the easiest option is probably to simply create a shoot and then register that shoot as seed.
 This way you can also leverage other advantages of shooted clusters for your seed, e.g. autoscaling.

 ## Setting up the Shoot

 The first step is to create a shoot cluster.
-Unfortunately, the Gardener dashboard currently does not allow to change the CIDRs for the created shoot clusters, and your shoots won't work if they have overlapping CIDR ranges with their corresponding seed cluster.
-So either your seed cluster is deployed with different CIDRs - not using the dashboard, but `kubectl apply` and a yaml file - or all of your shoots on that seed need to be created this way.
-In order to be able to use the dashboard for the shoots, it makes sense to create the seed with different CIDRs.

-So, create yourself a shoot with modified CIDRs.
 You can find templates for the shoot manifest [here](https://github.com/gardener/gardener/tree/master/example).

-You could, for example, change the CIDRs to this:
+Note that the Seed cluster currently needs to have different network CIDRs for pods, services and nodes compared to its Shoot clusters.
+If you use the Gardener dashboard to create Shoots, use a CIDR range for the Seed cluster that does not overlap with the pre-defined CIDR ranges of the Dashboard.

+For instance use this network configuration:

 ```yaml
       ...